atomic14/diy-esp32-epub-reader/README.md

 -DBUTONS_ACTIVE_LEVEL=0
 ```

-And finaly we have the pins for the SD card.
+We have the pins for the SD card.
 I've got a video on how to hack an SD Card and connect it as a SPI device [here](https://youtu.be/bVru6M862HY)

 ```
 ; setup the pins for the SDCard